Welcome to the Inkpen Class Page!

 The Inkpen Class Team

 Mrs Ginnetta is the Class Teacher on Mondays, Tuesdays and Wednesdays.
 Mrs Conway is the Class Teacher on Thursdays and Fridays.
-Our Teaching Assistant team are Mrs Wright, Mrs Owen, Mrs Hoy and Miss Gilbert.
-Mrs Allen will be teaching the class on alternate Wednesday afternoons.
+Our Teaching Assistant team are Mrs Wright, Mrs Owen and Mrs Hawkins.

 Tapestry for Inkpen Class

 All children in Reception have their learning experiences recorded on 'Tapestry,' an online learning journal.
 When staff complete an observation on a child, it is then uploaded to their journal, often with photos or videos for parents and children to enjoy.
 Parents receive a notification on their phone or by email and they can then comment on their child's achievement.
 We also encourage parents to add photos and descriptions of exciting events that have happened at home which help us to work together to create an amazing diary of your child's time in Reception.

 In Reception, the children build on their phonic knowledge, learning to blend sounds together to read words.
 This year we have adopted a new and exciting phonics scheme called Storytime Phonics.
 We use this alongside the 'Letters and Sounds' Scheme.
 With the help of the Phonics Fairy phonemes are introduced to the children through fun stories and activities.
 The children also learn to recognise tricky words with the help of the 'Tricky Troll'.